sensu/sensu-consul-check/README.md

 ## Overview

-The sensu-cosul-check is a [Sensu Check][2] that queries the health of Consul service health checks.
+The sensu-consul-check is a [Sensu Check][2] that queries the health of Consul service health checks.
 It is a golang update of the [check-consul-service-health.rb][5] script in the [sensu-plugins-consul][6] repository.